lynchcm/MicroHugo/content/resource-centre/networking-on-linkedin/LinkedIn Groups.md

 ![](/uploads/linkedin13.png)

-Take a minute to also familiarise yourself with the group rules.
-Each group will vary, but direct sales pitches are almost always not allowed.
+Take a minute to familiarise yourself with the group rules.
+Each group will vary, but direct sales pitches are rarely allowed.

 ## How to Make the Most of LinkedIn Groups

 First things first: Don’t be that spammy person who joins, writes a post about their business, then never says anything again.
 No one is going to respond well to that and they’ll probably kick you out of the group.